TL;DR: The Big Picture of Agile

 A successful first step in pitching the benefits of agile principles and processes to stakeholders—at least to my experience—is starting the educational process with the following kind of “flowchart”, the big picture of agile:

 The flowchart is admittedly handling “agile” at a simplified, reduced level.
 However, it is designed that way intentionally.
 There is the huge number of available agile frameworks and methodologies that cover everything from product discovery to continuous product delivery.

 If you start with a too detailed version of this new universe, you might lose stakeholders early in the transition process to cognitive overload.
 The flow diagram does not intend to dumb it all down but prevents stakeholders from being driven into their own, possibly negative, confirmation bias of “agile”.
 Keep it simple, if you want to preserve an open mind among your stakeholders.

 I am using the flow diagram for organizations with an existing product management organization that utilize Scrum to deliver the product.
 The diagram is intentionally combining several different agile and lean practices to compensate for Scrum’s Achilles heel—the missing product discovery part.

-Therefore, it starts with the competition of ideas for scare (development) resources on the product discovery side and ends on the (Scrum-based) product delivery side.
+Therefore, it starts with the competition of ideas for scarce (development) resources on the product discovery side and ends on the (Scrum-based) product delivery side.
 (Without specifying the technical nature of the delivery process, e.g. DevOps practices.)

 The diagram addresses the following steps in a simplified agile process: